-Working closely with the entire River Network team as Brand & Communications Director, Amy empowers current members, inspires new partnerships, promotes and expands the reach of River Network’s work and mission, and helps to build a more inclusive and diverse movement.
+Amy joined River Network in 2019.
+Working closely with the entire River Network team as Brand & Communications Director, she steers the organization’s brand identity, leads its storytelling, promotes and expands the reach of River Network’s work and mission, and helps to build a more inclusive and diverse movement for water.

 Amy earned her Bachelor of Arts in Environmental Studies and Geography from the University of Oregon.
 She also worked with the local community, writing and developing community action guides with Oregon Toxics Alliance (now Beyond Toxics) on a range of environmental issues.
 Amy spent the decade before joining River Network producing nonprofit fundraising events and wearing just about every hat in digital media.
 Outside of work, Amy is raising a toddler, slowly replacing three acres of lawn and pasture with pollinator gardens and vegetable beds, and spends time supporting and volunteering with organizations like Emergency Family Assistance Association, the Boulder Public Library, and Black Mamas Matter Alliance.